 We have elevated Father Christmas to godlike status.
-In order for Santa Claus to accomplish all that he has to in one 24 hour period he would have to be super-human.
+In order for Santa Claus to accomplish all that he has to in one 24 hour period, he would have to be superhuman or magical.
 One could even say that Santa is omnipotent.
 Is this a lesson that we want our children to learn?

 How do we live in the world maintained by Hollywood and advertisers while teaching principles from the Bible?
 Is it possible to straddle the fine line between these two ideals?

-Or we tell the story of Jesus birth.
+The story of Jesus' birth.
 Christ was born in order to redeem us from our sins.
 He died on a cross to save you and me.
-For that reason we ought to be grateful for every second that we’re alive.
+For that reason we should be grateful for every second we're alive.